trueblacker/dbwrap/README.md

 Open and close.
 Upon return, Open function returns the cleanup function, which holds all the code necessary to gracefully shut down the initialized data (close the database, etc).

 Also notice dummy import of necessary database driver.
-The packagae itself does not implicitly imports any of them.
+The package itself does not implicitly imports any of them.

 ```go
 import (